Plaquemines Parish John Doe

 Plaquemines Parish John Doe, also known as Belle Chasse John Doe, is the placeholder name for an unidentified teenage male suicide victim found near Belle Chasse, Louisiana on February 14, 1975.
 The search for his identity received national coverage but to date has been unsuccessful.

 Discovery

 On February 14, 1975, a couple driving on a farm road between Louisiana Highway 23 and the Mississippi River found the body of an unidentified teenage boy hanging from a persimmon tree near the town of Belle Chasse.
 He was estimated to have been 16 to 18 years old.

 Suicide note

 At the foot of the tree, the teenager left a jar with a lengthy suicide note addressed "to Mom and Dad", which became the subject of media attention.
-In the note, he stated that he "cannot tolerate the false and empty existence I have created" and "when you stop growing, you are dead.
-I stopped growing long ago".
-He thanked his parents for the "excellent advantages and privileges" they had given him but noted that "it is best if I cease to live, quietly, than risk that later I will break and shatter by violence or linger years under care".
-He further requested that he be cremated and buried as a John Doe, in order to not deprive his parents of "the hope that their "missing" son will return".
+The note reads as follows: